Acute Withdrawal from Benzos

 - Sedating antidepressants such as trazodone.

-Antihypertensive medications such as clonidine or propranolol may also be used in benzo detox for those who experience severe autonomic consequences as part of benzo withdrawal syndrome.
+Antihypertensive medications such as clonidine or propranolol may also be used in benzo detox when conducted in a controlled setting such as drug rehab center, for those who experience severe autonomic consequences as part of benzo withdrawal syndrome.
 This includes symptoms of racing heart, hypertension, profuse sweating or other underlying symptoms which can make benzo withdrawal uncomfortable.

 How Detox Helps